ruedoux/SGT/README.md

 Everything is as Godot/IDE agnostic as possible to minigate all of compatibility issues that other plugins tend to have.
 The only interface entry points with Godot are Logger and EditorRunner classes.

-I would recommend to use this testing library along with [GUT](https://github.com/bitwes/Gut), Godot nodes have a lot of issues with mocking in C# so if you want to mock something its best to do it in GUT for the time being.

 TODO:
-- Add before/after each attribute along with the usually used test attributes in other testing libs
 - Add some visually pleasing output of the tests to the runner node
 - Add plugin integration so the tests can be ran from a Godot IDE tab